More than 10,000 waiting for home in Bristol, council says

 It is the first time this has exceeded social housing rentals since the end of World War I.

-The survey also shows that Bristol has a higher than average number of converted flats and houses with multiple occupancy, mainly because of the large number of university students in the city.'New rules'
+The survey also shows that Bristol has a higher than average number of converted flats and houses with multiple occupancy, mainly because of the large number of university students in the city.

 The council said it was working to tackle the surge in demand for housing in the area, but admitted not enough new homes were being built.